A Burning Landscape

 How Portugal Won How Portugal Won

-How Portugal Won the War on Drugs is a project shot between 2017 and 2021 to mark the 20th anniversary of drug decriminalization in Portugal, published in TIME and Newsweek Japan.
+How Portugal Won the War on Drugs (2017-2021) marked the 20th anniversary of drug decriminalization in Portugal, published in TIME and Newsweek Japan.
 In 2001, facing a heroin epidemic, lawmakers invested in harm reduction and began treating people with addiction as patients rather than criminals.
 Twenty years on, decriminalization was a success, inspiring places like Oregon to pass similar laws, and this work documents the outreach teams, methadone programs, and supervised consumption rooms that make Portugal’s policy unique.